Trump should know all about Iran's revolutionary guard. He did business with people linked to it.

 One of the many critiques of President Donald Trump’s handling of Iran over the past week is that he made the huge decision to assassinate Iranian general Qassem Soleimani without understanding much—or anything—about Iran’s internal politics or Soleimani’s place in the world.
-Four years ago, Trump seemed completely unaware of the Quds Force, the elite branch of the Iran’s Islamic Revolutionary Guard Corps run by Soleimani.
+Four years ago, Trump seemed completely unaware of the Quds Force, the elite branch of Iran’s Islamic Revolutionary Guard Corps run by Soleimani.
 But Trump should have been very familiar with the Revolutionary Guard—because his own business had close ties to it.

 In 2012, Trump signed a deal to develop a luxury hotel in Baku, the capital of oil-and-gas-rich Azerbaijan.
 His business partners on the project presented a range of problems.
 First off, as Mother Jones detailed in 2015, Azerbaijan is regarded as one of the most corrupt countries in the world, and Trump’s partners were relatives of Ziya Mammadov, the country’s transportation minister and a former Soviet apparatchik with a $12,000 annual salary who had still managed to amass billions in personal wealth.